Kong/docs.konghq.com/app/_hub/kong-inc/mocking/_index.md

 By default, the plugin chooses the minimum status code that is defined in the corresponding method.

-The `X-Kong-Mocking-Status-Code` header allows requests to change the default status code selection behavior by specific a status code that is defined in the corresponding method.
+The `X-Kong-Mocking-Status-Code` header allows requests to change the default status code selection behavior by specifying a status code that is defined in the corresponding method.

 ```yaml
 paths: